-Spinach is a cool weather crop that grows best when daytime temperature remain consistently below 75°F–commonly in spring or fall.
+Spinach is a cool-weather crop that grows best when the daytime temperature remains consistently below 75°F–commonly in spring or fall.

 Young plants will bolt when exposed to temperatures below 40°F, but mature plants can withstand temperatures as low as 20°F.

 Spinach is ready for picking in about 40 days; for a continuous harvest, sow spinach every 14 to 21 days